thomasmohlapo/mat-bags-orders/README.md

 This project automates the extraction of maternity bag orders for GEMS and SAMWUMED medical schemes.
 It connects to a MySQL database, runs SQL queries, saves the results to Excel files, and sends email notifications based on the day of the week and data availability.

 ## 📁 Project Structure
+Logistics-Report/
+├── README.md
+├── LICENSE
-bags.py
+├── bags.py
-.env
+├── .env
-requirements.txt
-LICENSE
-Gems Bags/
+├── Gems Bags/
+│   └── Logistic Report.xlsx
-Samwumed Bags/
+├── Samwumed Bags/
+│   └── Logistic Report SAM.xlsx
+├── requirements.txt
-bags.log
+├── bags.log

 ## ⚙️ Setup Instructions